Marine nitrogen fixation: History, context and research

 Nitrogen was discovered in the 18th century, by the scientist Daniel Rutherford.
 Nitrogen's importance in agriculture, plant growth and the nitrogen cycle became clear.
 However, at this time, marine nitrogen fixation remained unexplored.

-Biological nitrogen fixation was discovered by Herman Hellriegel and Hermann Wilfarth in 1880.
+Biological nitrogen fixation was discovered by Hermann Hellriegel and Hermann Wilfarth in 1880.
 They discovered that the root nodules of legumes host nitrogen-fixing bacteria which convert atmospheric nitrogen gas into forms the plants could use.
 In the 20th century, tracing techniques including nitrogen-15 isotopes were used to study nitrogen fixation in aquatic environments.
 Specifically, cyanobacteria such as Trichodesmium were found to be major nitrogen fixers in the ocean.
 This confirmed microbes' role as nitrogen fixers in aquatic environments.

 While less common than bacteria, nitrogen fixation has also been identified within some Archaea among methanogenic species.
 Historically, there has been a debate regarding how Archaea acquired the ability to fix nitrogen.
 One hypothesis, the bacteria-first hypothesis, suggests that the nitrogen fixation process evolved in bacteria before being transferred to Archaea via horizontal gene transfer.
 The diversity and abundance of nitrogen-fixing bacteria, along with isotopic data and the distribution of specialized nitrogenase genes provide evidence supporting this theory.